Muhammad Said al-Jamal ar-Rifa'i

-Shaykh Muhammad Sa‘id al-Jamal ar-Rifa‘i ash-Shadhuli (1935, Tulkarm – 11 November 2015, San Francisco) better known as Shaykh Muhammad al-Jamal, was a Palestinian Islamic scholar, Khatib, Imam of Al-Aqsa Mosque, and famous Sufi scholar of the 21st century.
+Shaykh Muhammad Sa‘id al-Jamal ar-Rifa‘i ash-Shadhuli (1935 in Tulkarm – 11 November 2015 in Greenbrae) better known as Shaykh Muhammad al-Jamal, was a Palestinian Islamic scholar, Khatib, Imam of Al-Aqsa Mosque, and famous Sufi scholar of the 21st century.
 He was a teacher at the Al-Aqsa Mosque and Dome of the Rock in Jerusalem.
 Muhammad Said al-Jamal was a descendant of Ahmad al-Rifaʽi, founder of Rifaʽi Sufi Order.

 Early life

 Muhammad Sa‘id al-Jamal ar-Rifa‘i ash-Shadhuli was born in 1935 in Tulkarm city in the Holy Land.

 Works

 Muhammad Said al-Jamal ar-Rifa'i has written more than 40 books in English and Arabic.
 His books include: